songspire/bq_load/README.md

 # BQ Load
 Google cloud function to load data from GCS into BigQuery.

-A data file uploaded into your '[BUCKET]' triggers the cloud function which creates a BQ load job for to load the data into the desired BQ dataset and table.
-The format of the data file, BQ dataset and table are secified in a file named bq_load.conf which must reside in the same path the data files are uploaded to, for more details see the section "Config File" below.
+A data file uploaded into your `[BUCKET]` triggers the cloud function which creates a BQ load job for to load the data into the desired BQ dataset and table.
+For each file uploaded a separate load job is created.
+You can view all load jobs in the BQ console in `Job history` under tab `Project history`.

+The format of the data file, the BQ dataset and the table are secified in a file named bq_load.conf which must reside in the same path the data files are uploaded to, for more details see the section "Config File" below.

 ![BigQuery load from Google cloud storage](bqload.png)